high-volume production of documents

 and the importance of public standards

-In order to reach to an increasingly diverse audience, in the recent years the need for cross-publishing support has increased significantly.
+In order to reach to an increasingly diverse audience, in recent years the need for cross-publishing support has increased significantly.
 The EOS Platform can produce documents in most popular formats used today including PDF, HTML5, Word, PowerPoint, and more.

-At the same time, data today is scattered throughout the enterprise: customer preferences configured in the customer portal, transactional data stored in SQL database, and contact information stored in a cloud CRM are just a few examples.
+At the same time, data today is scattered throughout the enterprise: customer preferences configured in the customer portal, transactional data stored in a SQL database, and contact information stored in a cloud CRM are just a few examples.
 This is why the EOS Platform provides significant data integration capabilities, allowing it to retrieve and join data from multiple sources.